The other day I created a cool example using the

 We can use

-this is a soft hyphen in HTML.
+.
+It is a soft hyphen in HTML.

-It means that it will add a
+It means it will add a

-- if the word is too long, else it will just render the word as is.
+- if the word is too long.
+Else it will just render the word as is.

 I’ll be using my

-How the works permalink
+How the works

 As you can see, the implementation is the same as we saw with